Limnoria/Limnoria-doc/use/install.rst

     C:\Python27\python.exe C:\Python27\Scripts\supybot yourbotnick.conf

 And watch the magic!

-For a tutorial on using and managing the bot from here on, see the `Supybook`_.

 This guide has been mainly written by nanotube (Daniel Folkinshteyn), and is licensed under the Creative Commons Attribution ShareAlike 3.0 Unported license